 Do you remember the Iron Chef battles?
 It was a televised series of cook-offs in which famous chefs rolled up their sleeves to compete in making the perfect dish.
 Based on a set theme, this involved using all their experience, creativity, and imagination to transform sometimes questionable ingredients into the ultimate meal.
 Hey, isn’t that just like data transformation?Or data blending, or data manipulation, or ETL, or whatever new name is trending now?
 In this new blog series requested by popular vote, we will ask two data chefs to use all their knowledge and creativity to compete in extracting a given data set's most useful “flavors” via reductions, aggregations, measures, KPIs, and coordinate transformations.
 Delicious!

-Ingredient Theme: A Social Forum.
-Sentiment vs. Influence
+Ingredient Theme: Measuring Sentiment vs. Influence on the Socials

 Data Chefs: Haruto and Momoka